My Top 5 2020s Movies That Should Become Broadway Musicals

 Directed by Sian Heder

-The English-language remake of the French film La Famille Bélier went on to win 3 Academy Awards including Best Picture, and its feel-good story about the only-hearing child of a deaf family captured the hearts of those who have seen it.
-Deaf West Theater is already at work on bringing this film to the stage, but here are some ideas that I could help them finally get it to fruition.
+The English-language remake of the French film La Famille Bélier went on to win three Academy Awards including Best Picture, and its feel-good story about the only-hearing child of a deaf family captured the hearts of virtually everyone who has seen it.
+Deaf West Theater is already at work on bringing this film to the stage, but here are some practical ideas that I think could help them finally get it to fruition.

-First off, you obviously need to bring back Marlee Matlin, Troy Kotsur (who won the Oscar for his performance) and Daniel Durant, as seeing them reprise their roles live can add the same emotional anchor that helped the film earn its prestige.
-Minimalist set design can keep the story as the main focus, connecting us deeper with the characters and their journeys.
-And of course, make sure the climactic performance of Joni Mitchell’s “Both Sides Now” remains intact.
+First off, you obviously need to bring back Marlee Matlin, Troy Kotsur (who won the Oscar for his performance) and Daniel Durant, because seeing them reprise their roles live would restore the same emotional anchor that helped the film earn its prestige.
+A minimalist set design would keep the story as the primary focus, allowing audiences to connect more deeply with the characters and their personal journeys.
+And of course, make sure the climactic performance of Joni Mitchell’s “Both Sides Now” remains intact, as it is central to the film’s emotional payoff.